 Another bonus that comes along with ownership of a tankless water heater is the confidence of knowing your unit has a life expectancy of over twenty years.
 Compare that to a tank-type water heater that is only expected to last between seven and ten years, and you can see the added value a tankless unit can bring to your home.

 With the help of your plumber, you can determine how much hot water you use per day, and whether you’d benefit from installing two tankless water heater units.

-At Nick’s Plumbing and Sewer Services, we offer tankless water heater options from several different manufacturers.
+At Nick’s Plumbing and Air Conditioning Services, we offer tankless water heater options from several different manufacturers.
 Our most popular units come from brands like Navien, Noritz, and Rinnai.
 Each of these brands provides excellent energy efficiency, as well as stellar performance and long lifespans.